 As you’d expect, most people absolutely hated it.
 But one elderly man told us it was the first thing he’d tasted since having a stroke.

 The same occurred with a Voop Juice range we created for April Fool’s day.
-These juices were deliberately designed to taste awful, and I found the Cheese and Onion flavour disgusting.
+These e-liquids were deliberately designed to taste awful, and I found the Cheese and Onion flavour disgusting.
 But some people actually liked it.

 The point is, there’s several types of e-liquid and thousands of e-liquid on the market now.
 Some are unusual, and appeal to a small audience, while others, like Vampire Vape’s Heisenberg and T-Juice’s Red Aistaire, have gained huge popularity around thousands of vapers.
 The benefit of this is that, no matter what your taste preference is, there’ll be something out there that you’ll love.

 And that’s important, because the more you enjoy vaping, and the further you move away from tobacco flavours, the less likely you are to return to smoking.